Artworks and Artists of Ancients

 Richmond's soft yet luminous blue-green color palette, achieved through the use of tempera, as well as the somewhat heavy, fleshy forms of the bodies and tree trunks, and the generally rapturous, allegorical atmosphere, all owe a debt to Blake.
 But Richmond brings a subtlety of color contrast and physiognomic accuracy which actually surpasses that found in his master's work.
 This beautiful painting is at once exemplary of The Ancients' output in Shoreham and somewhat unusual in its explicit engagement with Biblical themes, rather than the evocation of God in the landscape.

-Tempera and shell gold on Mahogany - Tate Collections, London
+Tempera and shell gold on Mahogany - Collection of the Tate, United Kingdom

 Samuel Palmer (1830)